kburchfiel/simple_static_site/.ipynb_checkpoints/index-checkpoint.md

 [County-level 25-29 population growth](maps/county_25-29_pop_pct_growth_2011-2021.html)

-## Net migration maps
+## Net domestic migration maps

-These maps show domestic net migration rates at the state and county level **from 2020 to 2023**.
+These maps show net domestic migration rates at the state and county level **from 2020 to 2023**.
 They are based on the Folium mapping library and were created within PFN's choropleth_maps_with_folium.ipynb notebook, available at